• Home

 I’m a minimalist with jewelry and prefer dainty chain necklaces and bracelets.
 Big earrings hurt me after a while.
 I usually get them caught in something, which can be painful.
 I would rather wear subtle studs or small drop earrings and leave big gaudy earrings for Cher.

-9. Oversized Purses
+9. Oversized and heavy Purses

 As we get older it gets more difficult to lug a big purse without getting a major backache.
 Large purses are also too big for my petite frame.
 I hate changing purses to match my outfit.
 When I do I usually forget something important like my reading glasses.
-My favorite purses are medium-sized and structured with several compartments to put things in.
-I like neutral shades like black but may switch to a lighter-colored bag in the spring and summer.

-If you like to switch purses, a purse organizer is handy so you can easily move all your things easily.
+If you like to switch purses, a purse organizer is handy so you can move all your things easily.
 I found some cute ones on Etsy here.

 10. Smokey eyes and mascara